Nujood Ali: Biography

 In 2013 Ali reported to the media that her father had forced her out of their home, and has withheld most of the money paid by the publishers.
 Her father has also arranged a marriage for her younger sister, Haifa.
-He used the money earmarked for Ali's education to buy two new wives for himself, and, according to haaretz.com, sold Haifa into marriage with a much older man.
+He used the money earmarked for Ali's education to buy two new wives for himself, and, according to haaretz.com, her father sold Haifa into marriage with a much older man.
 Ali's ex-husband only pays her $30 a month alimony.

 As of June 2015, Ali, now sixteen, has unofficially changed her name from Nujood, which means "hidden," to Nojoom, which means "stars in the sky."

 According to the Huffington Post, she married in 2014 and now has two girls.
-Her education wasn't advanced as originally planned.
+Her education was not advanced as originally planned.
 Her family has been said to have pressured her to demand more money.